6uhrmittag/taskbutler/README.rst

 ^^^^^^^^^

--  create a new folder in your 'Dropbox Paper'_.
+-  create a new folder in your `Dropbox Paper <https://paper.dropbox.com/folders>`_.
 All papers will be saved here
 -  Create an empty paper in this folder(Taskbutler only recognises folders once a paper is placed in it)